 - Body rattles

-From a very practical perspective, outside noises generate vibration which in turn creates noise in your car that competes with your listening pleasure.
+From a very practical perspective, outside noises generate vibration, which in turn creates noise in your car that competes with your listening pleasure.
 A way to stop that noise is to apply sound deadening material.
 The idea is for the sound deadening material to absorb sound-causing vibrations, eliminate speaker resonance, and baffle out the excessive sound.

-I’ve used Dynamat for thirty years and its the best there is, period.
-This Dynamat Extreme Kit is what I recommend and it even includes a roller for applying it.
+I’ve used Dynamat for thirty years and it’s the best there is, period.
+This Dynamat Extreme Kit is what I recommend, and it even includes a roller for applying it.
 This is one sound-deadening product that can be used on virtually any body panel.
 Extreme Dynamat provides four times the sound-deadening effect, but half the weight, of Original Dynamat.
-And, it cuts interior temperatures up to 50%.
+And, it cuts interior temperatures by up to 50%.
 The bulk pack includes 9 sheets, each 18″ x 32″ x 0.060″ thick, to cover about 36 square feet total.

 I hope you enjoyed this list of my favorite car audio components.
 These products are all best in class and will instantly give you a world-class car audio system in your restomod.